 Heartburn medicines and B-12 deficiency

-Some studies have found an association between prescription heartburn medications and increased risk of vitamin B-12 deficiency.
+Some studies have found an association between heartburn medications and increased risk of vitamin B-12 deficiency.

-Prescription medicines to treat heartburn, also called gastroesophageal reflux disease (GERD), work by suppressing stomach acid.
-It now appears that blocking stomach acid and other secretions may also block B-12 absorption.
+Medicines to treat heartburn, also called gastroesophageal reflux disease (GERD), work by suppressing stomach acid.
+Blocking stomach acid and other secretions may also block B-12 absorption.

 Why is this important?
 Vitamin B-12 deficiency has potentially serious and sometimes irreversible complications if undiagnosed and untreated.
 These can include dementia, disorientation, neurological damage, gait disturbance and anemia.